Division of Science and

 Associate of Applied Science in Medical Assistant

-The Bossier Parish Community College Medical Assistant Associate of Applied Science Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org)upon the recommendation of the Medical Assisting Education Review Board (MAERB), Commission on Accreditation of Allied Health Education Programs, 1361 Park Street, Clearwater, FL 33756, Phone: 727-210-2350.
+Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Curriculum Review Board of The American Association of Medical Assistants Endowment (AAMAE).
+Commission on Accreditation of Allied Health Education Program, 1361 Park Street, Clearwater, FL 33756; 727-210-2350.

-Associate of Applied Science in Pharmacy Technician and Certificate of Applied Science in Pharmacy Technician
+Associate of Applied Science in Pharmacy Technician, Certificate of Applied Science in Pharmacy Technician, and Technical Competency Area in Pharmacy Technician

 Associate of Applied Science in Physical Therapist Assistant